RISE with SAP · Case Study

 Digital Access Ambiguity

 The original RISE contract contained ambiguous language regarding digital access document coverage.
-Redress identified clauses that could reasonably be interpreted as including a broader scope of document types than SAP’s audit team was claiming.
-This ambiguity became the foundation for challenging the $10M back-charge.
+Redress identified clauses that could reasonably be interpreted as including a broader scope than SAP's audit team was claiming.

 Challenge every line item with data.
 Use over-provisioning evidence and contractual ambiguity to reset the baseline.
 Target: 20%+ reduction with penalty elimination.

 Redress recommended pursuing Options 2 and 3 simultaneously.
-The contingency plan (Option 3) would serve as strategic leverage even if the retailer ultimately intended to remain on RISE.
-SAP needed to believe that walking away was a genuine possibility.
+The contingency plan would serve as strategic leverage even if the retailer ultimately intended to remain on RISE.

-With strategy defined, Redress led a structured negotiation process across five workstreams that ran concurrently over an 8-week period.
+Redress led a structured negotiation process across five workstreams over an 8-week period.

 Phase 1: Eliminating the $10M Digital Access Threat

-After three rounds of documented correspondence — each supported by technical architecture diagrams, system logs, and contractual clause-by-clause analysis — SAP agreed to waive the $10M back-charge entirely.
-Critically, Redress also ensured that the new contract explicitly included sufficient digital access licences to cover the retailer’s high e-commerce volumes going forward — sized against realistic projections rather than SAP’s inflated estimates.
-This eliminated the compliance risk for the renewal term and gave the retailer clear, measurable guardrails for the first time.
+After three rounds of documented correspondence, SAP agreed to waive the $10M back-charge entirely.
+Redress also ensured that the new contract explicitly included sufficient digital access licences to cover the retailer's high e-commerce volumes going forward.

 Phase 2: Resetting the Usage Baseline

-Armed with the usage audit data, Redress presented SAP with a detailed analysis showing that the retailer was paying for more users and cloud capacity than actually consumed.
-Rather than accepting SAP’s proposed tier upgrade, Redress argued that the renewal should be based on actual, documented usage — not on SAP’s projections of future growth.
+Redress presented SAP with a detailed analysis showing the retailer was paying for more users and cloud capacity than actually consumed.
+Rather than accepting SAP's proposed tier upgrade, Redress argued that the renewal should be based on actual, documented usage.
 This single finding justified a significant reduction in the renewal baseline before any negotiation on unit pricing even began.

 Phase 3: Building a Credible Exit Alternative

-To counter SAP’s assumption that the client had no alternative, Redress helped the retailer’s IT team develop a detailed contingency plan.
-This included costed timelines for migrating S/4HANA to an independent hyperscaler (AWS or Azure), estimates for the required implementation partner engagement, and an assessment of business disruption risk.
-The plan was not theoretical — it included specific vendor quotes and technical architecture documents.
-When presented to SAP (not as a threat, but as a “parallel workstream”), it fundamentally changed the negotiation dynamic.
-SAP recognised that the retailer was prepared to act on alternatives rather than accept unfavourable terms.
+Redress helped the retailer's IT team develop a detailed contingency plan.
+This included costed timelines for migrating S/4HANA to an independent hyperscaler (AWS or Azure), estimates for partner engagement, and an assessment of business disruption risk.
+The plan included specific vendor quotes and technical architecture documents.
+When presented to SAP, it fundamentally changed the negotiation dynamic.

 Phase 4: Negotiating Flexible Terms